The Ultimate Guide to Website Hosting & Maintenance in 2023

 Managed website hosting allows you to make the most of your hosting package and website capabilities, without requiring you to have technical experts in house.

 If you need something beyond the basic setup and plug-ins that come standard with most hosting plans, but you’re not at a size to hire someone full-time, managed hosting allows you to build and maintain a site that performs in exactly the way you want, as well as likely running faster and being more secure.
 Managed website hosting also frees up your time so that you can pay attention to other parts of your business.

 One downside is that you’re handing over some of the control and flexibility when you choose a managed hosting plan.

-Who is it ideal for?
-Growth-focused small-medium sized businesses, who have more complex needs than can be met by a typical shared hosting plan.
-Managed hosting plans are also a great option for businesses as they’re growing and don’t yet have in-house technical expertise or capacity.
+Growth-focused small-medium sized businesses, who have more complex needs than can be met by a typical shared website hosting plan.
+Managed website hosting plans are also a great option for businesses as they’re growing and don’t yet have in-house technical expertise or capacity.

 Once you’ve sorted your hosting and built your website, you never have to worry about it again and can just sit back and wait for the money to roll in, right?